-Freehold carries out its Shareholder engagement activities through a variety of methods.
-In addition to its annual Shareholder meeting, Freehold participates in numerous investor conferences and one-on-one meetings.
-Freehold communicates its quarterly results via dial-in conference calls.
 Freehold also holds a bi-annual Investor Day, which allows management to highlight the value associated with Freehold's assets to our Shareholders.
+Due to COVID-19 the 2020 investor day was cancelled.
 Shareholders are encouraged to contact Freehold's Investor Relations department to share their views and comments.
-Freehold believes that increased stakeholder and Shareholder engagement provides the Company with valuable insight about what stakeholders and Shareholders are thinking and what is important to them.
-As part of its long-established objective of open communication, the Board invites stakeholders and Shareholders alike to engage with representatives of the Company by mail, Suite 1000, 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8, by telephone at 1-888-257-1873, or by email investorrelations@freeholdroyatlies.com.
+Freehold believes that increased stakeholder and Shareholder engagement provides the Company with valuable insight into what stakeholders and Shareholders are thinking and what is important to them.
+As part of its long-established objective of open communication, the Board invites stakeholders and Shareholders alike to engage with representatives of the Company by mail, Suite 1000, 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8, by telephone at 1-888-257-1873, or by email investorrelations@freeholdroyalties.com.

-During 2019, Freehold representatives communicated with more than 100 current and prospective Shareholders, representing approximately 70% of Freehold's issued and outstanding Common Shares.
+During 2020, Freehold representatives communicated with more than 100 current and prospective Shareholders, representing approximately 70% of Freehold's issued and outstanding Common Shares.